Visiting the Philippines

 The Philippines is a tropical country.
 It pays dividends to be familiar with the sensible precautions needed to remain disease and illness free during your visit here.

-Medical services are variable in quality, but most major cities and tourist areas have medical provision to international standards.
+Medical services are variable in quality, but most major cities and tourist areas have medical provisions to international standards.
 Be wary in more remote areas and research appropriate medical support in advance.

 Immunization against typhoid, polio, hepatitis A, and Japanese encephalitis is strongly advised.
-Visitors should also take appropriate precaution against malaria and dengue fever, as these are prevalent in many areas of the Philippines.
+Visitors should also take appropriate precautions against malaria and dengue fever, as these are prevalent in many areas of the Philippines.

-Malaria is less common in the Philippines than other Asian countries.
+Malaria is less common in the Philippines than in other SE Asian countries.
 On average there are only 40,000 cases per year, typically restricted to a few small areas.

 Dengue Fever is prevalent in the Philippines.
 Take precautions against mosquito bites.
 Seek medical aid if you develop a high fever.